 Despite these steps, it is not always possible to fully reduce the risk of further product recalls.

-As well as a faulty product caused, for example, by flawed parts or machinery, many recalls result from simple human error.
+In addition to faulty products caused by flawed parts or machinery, many recalls occur due to simple human error.

 It's always better to protect your business from a serious risk of loss.
 That is why Marsh Commercial’s manufacturing business insurance, which includes product recall insurance, is so important.